teltomdyer/triangular-storage-exercise/README.md

 - Project requires Elixir.
 For installation see [the docs](https://elixir-lang.org/install.html).

 #### Running the CLI
-Clone the project then run the following commands in root directory.
+Clone the project then run the following commands in the root directory.

 1. Get project dependencies
 `$ mix deps.get`